jgranlun/jgranlun.github.io/README.md

 >Can I use the 'Open Browser's 'firefox_capabilites' parameter to enable the debug logs or should I use a custom Firefox profile to do this?

->To use a custom Firefox profile, one must give the path the directory where the profile is located to the 'Open Browser' KW: how do I name the profile if manually generate it so that the webdriver correctly loads it?
+>To use a custom Firefox profile, one must give the path the directory where the profile is located, as a parameter to the 'Open Browser' KW.
+How should I name the firefox profile file if manually generate it, so that the webdriver correctly finds it?

-Probably there are multiple ways to enable the bloody debug logs, but what worked for me was to set the 'moz:firefoxOptions' parameter when the Webdriver was created.
+Probably there are multiple ways to enable the (bloody) debug logs, but what worked for me was to set the 'moz:firefoxOptions' parameter when the Webdriver was created.

 ```
 ${log_levels}=    Create Dictionary    level    trace